 Both the BA American Express and BA Premium Card offer 2-4-1 vouchers which significantly reduce the number of Avios required for two passengers.
 Whilst the BA Amex is free, it requires a total spend of £20,000 on the card.
 With a 5,000 sign-up bonus (6,000 if you use this link and scroll down to the BA credit card) and an earnings rate of 1 Avios for every £1 spent, if you were to spend £20k in the first year you’d earn a total of 26,000 Avios points.
 This would mean that your 2-4-1 voucher could be worth 26,000 points.

-In total with a bit of creative license you could earn 77,000 Avios points from a £20,000 spend (yes, nearly 3 times the amount you’d earn on the free card!).
+In total with a bit of creative license you could earn 66,500 Avios points from a £20,000 spend (yes, over 2.5 times the amount you’d earn on the free card!).
 Travel to Sydney in economy would require 65,000 Avios per person but you’ll use the 2-4-1 voucher to reduce this to 65k Avios points for the 2 passengers.
-Alternatively you could treat you and your other half to a First-Class flight to New York for 68,000 Avios!!
+Alternatively you could (almost – perhaps refer you travel companion to a supplementary card on the Premium Card for a further 3,000 Avios) treat you and your other half to a First-Class flight to New York for 68,000 Avios!!

 Yes, by signing up to 2 credit cards you can earn enough for two First-Class tickets to the Big Apple!

 Best Avios Credit Card UK – Let’s Sum Up